MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-whats-new.md

 #### Teams Rooms Pro Portal

 The Microsoft Teams Rooms Pro Management service is a cloud-based management solution that proactively monitors and updates Microsoft Teams Rooms devices and their peripherals.
-The Pro management solution is for organizations looking to optimize meeting room experience for end users and rapidly scale their footprint enabled by real-time monitoring and management for Microsoft Teams Rooms devices.
-To learn more, see [Microsoft Teams Rooms Pro Management](/microsoftteams/rooms/rooms-pro-management.md)
+The Pro management solution is for organizations looking to optimize the meeting room experience and perform real-time monitoring and management for Teams Rooms devices.
+To learn more, see [Microsoft Teams Rooms Pro Management](/microsoftteams/rooms/rooms-pro-management.md).

 ## Licensing

-New Surface Hub 3 devices come with a license for Windows IoT Enterprise and you’ll also need
+New Surface Hub 3 devices come with a license for Windows 11 IoT Enterprise and you’ll also need
 a [Teams Rooms](/microsoftteams/rooms/rooms-licensing) license.
 A Teams Rooms Pro license is recommended for advanced management features like remote device management, conditional access policies, and detailed device analytics.
-To learn more, see [Microsoft Teams Rooms licenses - Microsoft Teams | Microsoft Learn](/microsoftteams/rooms/rooms-licensing#teams-rooms-license-service-plan-comparison).
+To learn more, see [Microsoft Teams Rooms licenses](/microsoftteams/rooms/rooms-licensing#teams-rooms-license-service-plan-comparison).

 ## References

-1.
+1.Sold separately.